SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

   agent string

 userEmail
-  e-mail address of authenticated user if using restricted data.
+  e-mail address of authenticated user if using restricted data

+auth
+  True if user is authenticated (not anonymous)

 userLocation
   JSON object containing rough user location (eg., country) for statistic purposes